The Fourth Amendment of The U.S. Constitution protects citizens from unlawful police searches and seizures at the hands of law enforcement.

 Whether or not an officer presents a warrant, you should not get in their way.

-One should never get physical or try to stand in the officer’s way.
-However, you can make it obvious that you do not consent.
-Explicitly saying so can reduce the chance of an officer going forward with the search, and if your denial of consent is recorded, the officer may be held responsible for searching personal property without a warrant.
+One should never get physical or try to stand in the officer’s way when they are trying to search your vehicle.
+However, you can make it obvious that you do not consent to a car search.
+Explicitly saying so can reduce the chance of an officer going forward with the inventory search, and if your denial of consent is recorded, the officer may be held responsible for unreasonable searches of personal property without a warrant.

-We know this situation can be scary and frustrating, but it is in your best interest to remain calm.
+We know such circumstances can be scary and frustrating, but it is in your best interest to remain calm.
 Try to remain courteous and level-headed.
 If possible, make mental notes of details like the time and the officer’s action.
 This information may be helpful if you have to go to court later on.

-Facing charges is stressful for anyone, but the situation gets even more complicated when the charges result from a Florida vehicle search.
+Facing charges is stressful for anyone, but the situation gets even more complicated when the charges result from a Florida vehicle search to other serious consequences, such as jail time.

 If you find yourself facing accusations after a vehicle search, it is in your best interest to hire a capable attorney to help you navigate the repercussions.
 An experienced attorney will scrutinize the details of your case and make sure all claims and evidence against you were acquired legally, with good standing in court.